moorepants/eme185/content/pages/syllabus.rst

 Office Hours
 ============

-Jason's winter office hours are Tuesdays and Wednesdays from 10:00-12:00 in Bainer 2095. **For Jason's office hours, book a time slot for your team at least 12 hours in advance via:** http://moorepants.youcanbook.me. [#]_ If you can't make the regular scheduled office hours, check Jason's `work calendar`_ for an open time slot between 8AM and 6:30PM on weekdays and email hime with a
+Jason's winter office hours are Tuesdays and Wednesdays from 10:00am-12:00pm in Bainer 2095.
+His spring office hours are Wednesdays and Thursdays from 11:00am-1:00pm. **For Jason's office hours, book a time slot for your team at least 12 hours in advance via:** http://moorepants.youcanbook.me. [#]_ If you can't make the regular scheduled office hours, check Jason's `work calendar`_ for an open time slot between 8AM and 6:30PM on weekdays and email hime with a